-Dr. Mohamed T. El-Ashry is Senior Fellow with the UN Foundation.
+Dr. Mohamed T. El-Ashry was a Senior Fellow with the UN Foundation.
 Mohamed served as Chief Executive Officer and Chairman of the Global Environment Facility (GEF), which he helped to establish, from 1994 to 2003.
 He also served as Chairman of the GEF during its Pilot Phase (1991-1994).
 Prior to joining the GEF, he served as Chief Environmental Adviser to the President and Director of the Environment Department at the World Bank, as Senior Vice President of the World Resources Institute, and as Director of Environmental Quality with the Tennessee Valley Authority.

-He has held teaching and research positions at Cairo University, Pan-American-U.A.R.
+He held teaching and research positions at Cairo University, Pan-American-U.A.R.
 Oil Company, Wilkes University, and the Environmental Defense Fund.
-He has also served as Senior Environmental Adviser to UNDP, as Special Adviser to the Secretary General of the 1992 UN Earth Summit, and as a member of a number of international commissions and task forces including the UN Secretary General’s High-Level Panel on System-wide Coherence, the International Commission on Climate Change and Development, and the World Water Commission.
+He also served as Senior Environmental Adviser to UNDP, as Special Adviser to the Secretary General of the 1992 UN Earth Summit, and as a member of a number of international commissions and task forces including the UN Secretary General’s High-Level Panel on System-wide Coherence, the International Commission on Climate Change and Development, and the World Water Commission.